Carman’s Apricot and Almond Muesli Bar vs Uncle Toby’s Apricot Muesli Bar (”chewy”)

 While the Carmen’s targets the GM Free, no preservatives line, as well as being wheat free, dairy free and high in fibe, healthy eating (a Kids Connect Approved product).
 They start the packet on the front with “We believe food should come from the kitchen, not the chemist”, which is just so true, in reading the ingredients list (above).
 Carmen’s also are mentioned as 100% Australian Made and Owned.

 Another interesting point is that they also mention ‘low gi’ except, the Glycemic Index is 54, just two points off being Medium GI, so close that it’s a bit of a stretch for me.
-A ’source of fibre’ is also mentioned.
-Uncle Toby’s is owned by the Swiss company, Nestle.
+A ‘source of fibre’ is also mentioned on the packet.

 Conclusion